CF Debate

 If you slowly replaced your neurons with functionally equivalent chips, your consciousness would fade but you wouldn't be able to report it.

-Key Argument, Conceivability, Substrate, Phenomenology
+Key Argument, Conceivability, Substrate, Phenomenology, Promotes functionalism

 Dancing Qualia